U.S. Tax Concerns Ripple Through Global Markets

 Continue Reading Below

-Futures pointed to a 0.3% opening loss for the S&P 500.
-Wall Street closed in the red Thursday after Senate Republicans released a tax-reform proposal that delays cutting corporate rates until 2019.
+Concerns over the prospects of a U.S. tax-overhaul plan interrupted a remarkable stretch of gains for stocks.
+The Dow Jones Industrial Average posted seven consecutive winning sessions prior to Thursday, when Wall Street closed in the red after Senate Republicans released a tax-reform proposal that delays cutting corporate rates until 2019.
+Stocks continued to fall Friday, threatening to snap an eight-week winning streak for the Dow industrials, its longest in nearly four years.

 The Senate plan to overhaul the U.S. tax code differs significantly from the House GOP's in key areas such as the level of top individual tax rates and the timing of a corporate tax-rate cut.
 Differences among the two proposals caused some traders to question the ability of Republicans to get a bill through to the White House.